 Coastal shipping plays an important role in the movement of freight to and from the Bay of Plenty region.
-The region supports strengthening the role of coastal shipping and will be seeking to explore potential opportunities presented in the second stage GPS.
+The region supports strengthening the role of coastal shipping and will be seeking to explore potential opportunities presented in the second stage Government Policy Statement on Land Transport (GPS).